 Gastritis is when the stomach lining becomes inflamed (swollen and red).
-Many things can increase the risk of gastritis.
+Gastritis can arise suddenly and be short-lived (acute gastritis), or develop gradually and last over a few months or years (chronic gastritis).
 While gastritis can be mild and heal on its own, treatment may be needed depending on the cause and symptoms.

 What causes gastritis?

 Many things can cause gastritis.
 Common causes include a type of bacterial infection (Helicobacter pylori) and regular use of certain pain-relief medicines called NSAIDs (non-steroidal anti-inflammatory drugs).

 The inflammation caused by gastritis can weaken the stomach lining and make it thinner.
 This means the digestive juices in your stomach (which are acidic) can create further inflammation and damage.